Verpous/mscripts/README.md

 You can also limit searches to certain files.
 Say you want to find George Lucas's credits, but only as a writer or director.
 Then you should do:

-`bash mgrep.sh -l home "george lucas" writer director`
+`mgrep.sh -l home "george lucas" writer director`

 What's happening here is that mgrep will only look for George Lucas in the files "writer.txt", "director.txt" in the category "home".
 The ".txt" can be optionally omitted so you can simply write crew types.
 You can also give mgrep a full path to a file even outside of any category, like:

-`bash mgrep.sh "george lucas" ~/Desktop/cast.txt`
+`mgrep.sh "george lucas" ~/Desktop/cast.txt`

 Or you could pass in `-` to read from standard input.
 This lets you pipe mprint into mgrep.
 You can mix and match, like:

-`python mprint.py director -s alphabetical | bash mgrep.sh "george lucas" writer - ~/Desktop/cast.txt`
+`mprint.py director -s alphabetical | mgrep.sh "george lucas" writer - ~/Desktop/cast.txt`

 By default mgrep searches all crew types in the given category.
 If you don't specify a category (with `-l`), mgrep searches in **the first category defined in the mconfig file**.
 The same file mup uses.
 For me, the default category is all movies and shows I've seen combined.